Home

 Method:-

-The coals on the barbecue grill need to be pretty hot and when ready slap the lamb on skin side up (this should minimise the chance of a flare up) and sear for 10 minutes.
+The coals on the barbecue grill need to be pretty hot and when ready slap the lamb on skin side down (beware the risk of flare up) and sear for 20 minutes.
 Flip it over and give it another 10 minutes.

 Related Pages:-